 Contact Us for Radon System Installation

 At Alpha Environmental, we take radon testing and mitigation seriously.
 Our equipment is significantly more accurate than DIY radon testing.
-Plus, our professionals have the right training and certification to properly install radon mitigation systems, ensuring they’re up to code and won’t result in radon re-entering your building.
+Plus, our radon mitigation technicians have the right training and certification to properly install radon mitigation systems, ensuring they’re up to code and won’t result in radon re-entering your building.